philingood/dotfiles/README.md

 # Dotfiles

-This repository contains my configuration files.
 Depending on the machine, two installation methods are used: `stow` or `home-manager`.

 ## Installation